reactors-io/reactors-io.github.io/faq.md

 in a similar way that Akka was used to implement Akka Streams.

-### A requirement for Akka Streams was automatic backpressure, does Reactors have it?
+### Akka Streams needed automatic backpressure, does Reactors have it?

 Backpressure was a concern for Akka Streams because stream processing is distributed across different concurrency units.
 Here backpressure prevents an upstream